 Safety for industry

-For Department of Transport’s (DoT) policy statement on safety duties, visit the Safety duties policy webpage.
+For Department of Transport’s (DoT) policy statement on safety duties, visit the On-demand transport policies: Safety duties.

 What is the chain of accountability framework?

 The Transport (Road Passenger Services) Act 2018 (the Act) applies a safety framework for the passenger transport industry in Western Australia.
 At the core of the legislation is a chain of accountability for industry, which is based on the concept of duty of care.

 The Act defines roles for those involved in each level of the industry and sets out their obligations and responsibilities, particularly in relation to the health and safety of passengers, drivers and the public.

 These people are “safety duty holders” and defining their roles allows the Department of Transport (DoT) to clearly identify who is responsible for compliance and enforcement purposes.

 Who are safety duty holders?